Restoring coastal lagoons for the conservation of a critically endangered freshwater fish

 Coastal lagoons provide many valuable ecological functions, such as the buffering of sea–storms.

 Many European coastal lagoons have either disappeared or are degraded.

-With the funding of Andrena, the organization Paisatges Vius has restored 5 coastal lagoons, and 4 new populations of samaruc have been created.
+With the funding of Andrena, the organization Paisatges Vius has successfully restored several coastal lagoons, creating 4 new populations of samaruc.
 Captive-bred samarucs have been released in these lagoons, after an ecosystem assessment.

-- L’Estany Tort Restoration of the original lagoon, which had disappeared during the 70s.
+- L’Estany Tort Restoration of the lagoon, that had disappeared during the 70s.
 Introduction of samarucs from the breeding facilities at the Icthyological Centre in the Delta de l’Ebre Natural Park.
+NEW POPULATION

 - Ichtyological Centre – Delta de L’Ebre Natural Park Equipment and materials have been provided to support their toothcarp captive breeding program.